SkillsFundingAgency/dfc-shared-appgateway/Resources/ArmTemplates/app-gateway.md

 Each backend is specified by an object consisting of

 * name: the name the backend pool resource
-* backend: the name of the backend to route to (as specified in the previous parameter, see above)
+* backendPool: the name of the backend to route to (as specified in a previous parameter, see above)
+* backendHttp: the name of the backend http settings to use (as specified in the previous parameter, see above)
 * paths: an array of paths, usually wildcarded, to route to the backend

 An example of a valid object